To conduct business in Qatar on a regular basis, foreign investors are required to establish or register a legal presence from the following options:

 • Appointing a commercial agent means a non-Qatari company does not establish a presence in Qatar; instead a 100% owned Qatari entity or Qatari national is appointed as an agent to market the relevant goods and services.
 Commercial agencies must be exclusive and registered in order to be afforded the protections provided under the Commercial Agents Law No 8 of 2002; non-registered distributorships are subject to the Commercial Law No 27 of 2006.

-• The Qatar Science and Technology Park is currently Qatar’s only free zone and allows companies to engage in research and development, again with full foreign ownership.
+• The Qatar Science and Technology Park, a free zone in Education City, allows companies to engage in research and development, again with full foreign ownership.

-• At least one new free zone started accepting applications and international investors in 2019.
+• At least one new free zone has started accepting applications and international investors.

-° Um Alhoul, a 33.52 sq km site adjoining Hamad Port, south of Al Wakra – offers easy access to the water for maritime and logistics companies, and will be a gateway for imports and exports.
-A port and marine cluster, ‘Marsa’, will be able to support a wide range of marine businesses.
+° Um Alhoul, a 33.52 sq km site adjoining Hamad Port, south of Al Wakra – offers easy access to the water for maritime and logistics companies, and is a gateway for imports and exports.
+A port and marine cluster, ‘Marsa’, is able to support a wide range of marine businesses.

 • The Cabinet has added some areas to the Free Zones Law, including Msheireb Downtown Doha.